Chocolate Bundt Cake

 Storage

-Store your Chocolate Bundt Cake in an airtight container at room temperature on the counter for up to 2 days, or refrigerate for up to 5 days.
+Store your the cake in an airtight container at room temperature on the counter for up to 2 days, or refrigerate for up to 5 days.
 Bring it to room temperature before serving to restore its soft texture.
 If frozen, let it thaw overnight in the refrigerator, then bring to room temp before enjoying.
 The ganache will firm up slightly when chilled but softens beautifully once it warms.

 - Use hot coffee instead of water for a deeper chocolate flavor.